Muhammadi02062720/First-js-/README.md

 > # what is an object in javascript?

 >The Object type represents one of JavaScript's data types.
 It is used to store various keyed collections and more complex entities.
 Objects can be created using the Object() constructor or the object initializer / literal syntax.

 ![](/images/Screenshot_3.png)

+> # What is the primitive in javascript?

+>These data types are pretty simple, and are sometimes treated as the lowest level of implementation of a programming language.
+They are not objects, and do not have methods.